Fox CoachingAction Brief

 03

-Execute with Focus
+Execute with focus

 Each Friday, review the focus sheet.
 What are the three tasks for next week?
 Block the time.